Women in Construction: Past, Present, and Future

 With the small percentage of women in the construction industry, it’s good to know where they are working.
 Most women work offsite, and some manage their own construction company.
-The average female construction worker may find a wealth of construction manager career opportunities.
+The average woman construction worker may find a wealth of construction manager career opportunities.

 Women interested in working in the construction industry can benefit from many resources.
 For instance, national groups like the NAWC can provide help for women currently in the field as well as those who want to start a career in construction.
 Another organization, Nontraditional Employment for Women (NEW), trains women for careers in the construction industry and other trades.